Why Too Many Browser Tabs Slow You Down (And What to Do About It)

 A better approach

-The key insight is that most of your open tabs aren't actively in use.
 You're working with 3–5 tabs at any given time.
 The rest are context — things you might need later, things you opened an hour ago, reference material for a task you haven't started yet.
+That's the approach tab managers like Uncluttr take: keep your context intact while freeing the resources your active work needs.

 What you can do right now